ElephantsGroup/eg-user/.github/CONTRIBUTING.md

 this open source project.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

-## Do you have a question or problem with using Yii2-user?
+## Do you have a question or problem with using eg-user?

-Ask any question about how to use Yii2-user on [our forum](http://dektrium.com).
+Ask any question about how to use eg-user on [our forum](http://dektrium.com).

 ## Did you find a security issue?